Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi wrapper for libdmtx](https://github.com/JanOosting/delphidmtx). `[Delphi]` Libdmtx is a software library that enables programs to read and write Data Matrix barcodes of the modern ECC200 variety.
 The library runs natively on several platforms and can be accessed by multiple languages using the libdmtx language wrappers

+* [Delphi-SSIM-ImageQuality](https://github.com/GabrielOnDelphi/Delphi-SSIM-ImageQuality). `[Delphi]` A library for objectively measuring image/video quality.
+It implements many popular algorithms, such as MS-SSIM, MS-SSIM*, SIMM, MSE, and PSNR.
+It is designed to be fast, accurate, and reliable.

 ## Game dev ##